 A general training in professional skills

 To maximise students employability, they also follow a Professional Life Training (PLT) additional curricula.
 It aims at preparing them to better understand company environment, adopt professional behaviors and maximize students’ employability (high-level soft skills from communication, autonomy, teamwork, public speaking, to business writing).

 Social and educational development

-To prepare these young people to become mature and independent adults, we developed a personal development curricula which revolves around PN’s values: trust, responsibility, and solidarity.
+To prepare these young people to become mature and independent adults, we developed a personal development curricula which revolves around PN’s values: Trust, Responsibility, Solidarity, Respect, and a Demanding approach.

 To reach this objectives we are supported by partner NGOs and a 24/7 dedicated team.
 Through center life activities, we provide: